krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

     via the process list.

 **-e** *enc*:*salt*,...
-    Uses the specified list of enctype-salttype pairs for setting the key of the principal.
+    Uses the specified keysalt list for setting the keys of the principal.
+See :ref:`Keysalt_lists` in :ref:`kdc.conf(5)` for a list of possible values.

 **-x** *db_princ_args*
     Indicates database-specific options.
 The options for the LDAP